Nate Lowe Player Props: Rangers vs. White Sox

 Nate Lowe At The Plate

-- Lowe has driven home a run in 41 games this season (38.7%), including more than one RBI in 12.3% of his games and producing three or more of his team's runs on three occasions..
+- Lowe has picked up an RBI in 39.3% of his games this year, with two or more RBI in 12.1% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 50 games this season, with multiple runs 15 times.
+- He has scored in 51 of 107 games this year, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.